 The XGBoost plugin library provides an

-xgboost.XGBClassifier class, which can be used as a drop-in replacement for Scikit-Learn classifier classes:
+xgboost.XGBClassifier model, which can be used as a drop-in replacement for Scikit-Learn classifier classes:

 from xgboost import XGBClassifier pipeline = make_fit_gbdtlr(XGBClassifier(n_estimators = 299, max_depth = 3), LogisticRegression()) sklearn2pmml(pipeline, "XGB+LR.pmml")